Jehan van Langhenhove

 Jehan van Langhenhoven

-The biography being a decoy, the bibliography an alibi.
-Jehan van Langhenhoven, primate of Surrealism and its dependencies, has been writing poetic-political columns on Radio-Libertaire for over twenty years.
-Latest publication: Yellow Vests and Literature (L'Harmattan publisher / 2022).
-Treatise on Onanism for the Use of Those Who Have Lost Their Memory (Douro / 2022).
+Biography being a decoy, the bibliography an alibi, Jehan van Langhenhoven, primate of Surrealism and its dependencies, has been writing poetic-political chronicles on Radio-Libertaire for over twenty years.
+His latest publication is *Yellow Vests and Literature* (L'Harmattan publisher / 2022). *Treatise on Onanirism for Those Who Have Lost Their Memory* (Douro / 2022).

-Nora, a puzzle of literature and death(ed.
-Douro), the latest work by our friend Jehan Van Langhenhoven (already encountered in this section), has just been released.
+Nora, a puzzle of literature and death(published by Douro), the latest work by our friend Jehan Van Langhenhoven (already encountered in this section), has just been released.

-To introduce himself to readers, Jehan could not be more sober: "Childhood in the working-class, red-light suburbs.
+To introduce himself to readers, Jehan is remarkably understated: "Childhood in the working-class, red suburbs.
 Indelible marks.
 Owns a dog.
 Unwavering loyalty beyond death and the years."
-It should be added that he is the host of a show on Radio Libertaire that has seen many a distinguished crowd pass before its microphone for a good number of years!
+It should be added that he hosts a show on Radio Libertaire that has featured a host of prominent figures over the years!

-This time, he still draws us, armed with his fiery pen full of verve, into the mystery of the beautiful and voluptuous Nora, "woman of all pleasures."
-The mystery of her short life is commented on by the narrator of this little book: Nicki Bellmoor.
-An anti-hero "in search of the Nobel Prize for erotic and spellless books"!
-A reporter for the Paris News, specializing in bloody news stories, he will try to put together for us all the pieces of the "puzzle" surrounding the murder of the beautiful and troubled Nora.
+This time, armed once again with his spirited and witty pen, he draws us into the mystery of the beautiful and voluptuous Nora, "a woman of every kind of pleasure."
+The mystery of her short life is recounted by the narrator of this little book: Nicki Bellmoor.
+An anti-hero "in search of the Nobel Prize for erotic literature and spelling mistakes!"
+A reporter for Paris News, specializing in gory crime stories, he will attempt to piece together for us all the fragments of the puzzle surrounding the murder of the beautiful and enigmatic Nora.

-However, Niki finds himself among the presumed culprits of the beautiful woman's murder, along with a good dozen other individuals, including a young beardless man; a supposedly one-armed man; a "formidable" docker; and Sandro Becker, "the last surviving painter of the Grand Painting Barnum."
-All will be questioned in turn by inspectors as unusual and atypical as the defendants.
+However, Niki finds himself among the presumed culprits in the murder of the beautiful woman, along with a dozen other individuals, including a beardless youth; a supposed one-armed man; a "formidable" dockworker; and Sandro Becker, "the last surviving painter of the Grand Painting Barnum."
+All will be interrogated in turn by inspectors as unusual and atypical as the accused themselves.

-Between two digressions - about which the author, in passing, philosophizes "but what is life if not a long series of digressions" -, Niki will try to see a little more clearly in this imbroglio, confiding his doubts to a palette of colorful individuals.
-We are only at the beginning of the story when the author warns us that "the following chapters will be full of asides, side roads, feet in the dish or explosive hair in the steaming soup"!
+Between digressions—about which the author, incidentally, philosophizes, "But what is life if not a long series of digressions?"—Niki tries to make sense of this tangled mess, confiding her doubts to a colorful cast of characters.
+We're only at the beginning of the story when the author warns us that "the following chapters will be full of asides, detours, direct confrontations, and explosive situations!"

-After the burial of poor Nora at Père Lachaise, Niki's adventures never flirt with boredom or languor.
-They will continue under other skies (the Bronx), without her obsession disappearing: "to keep the ghost of her heroine alive."
+After the burial of poor Nora at Père Lachaise, Niki's adventures never veer into boredom or languor.
+They continue in other parts of the world (the Bronx), without her obsession disappearing: "to keep the ghost of her heroine alive forever."

-This small collection, "full of umbilicated nerves," gives us the opportunity to meet, even briefly, some distinguished guests, such as Herman Melville; Dylan Thomas, Charles Baudelaire "that expert in funeral theater, phantasmagoria and various simulacra"; Francis Bacon, Ibsen and even the wrestler Maurice Tillet, known as "the monster."
-Enjoy your trip!
+This small collection, "full of twisted nerves," gives us the opportunity to encounter, even briefly, some distinguished guests, such as Herman Melville; Dylan Thomas; Charles Baudelaire, "that expert in funereal theater, phantasmagoria, and various simulacra"; Francis Bacon; Ibsen; and even the wrestler Maurice Tillet, known as "the monster."
+Enjoy the journey!

 Patrick Schindler, individual FA Paris